lextoumbourou/notes/content/comp_investing_part_1.md

 Computational Investing, Part I was instructed by Tucker Balch, a professor at Georgia Institure of Technology.
 Tucker is an ex-fighter pilot (according to his opening video), the founder of [Lucena Research](https://lucenaresearch.com/) and has a PhD in Robotics and Machine Learning.

 The course page notes that it is "intended for folks who have a strong programming background, but who are new to finance and investing".
-For me, that's a fairly accurate description.
+For me, that's a close enough description.

 <a name="my-background"></a>

 ## [My Background](#my-background)

 I came across the course through someone's comment on Hacker News and signed up immediately.
-I have been running a site for a couple of years called [MagicRanker](http://en.wikipedia.org/wiki/Efficient-market_hypothesis), a very simple implementation of a thing called the Magic Formula from a small book called [The Little Book That Beats The Market](http://www.amazon.com/Little-Still-Market-Books-Profits/dp/0470624159).
-I have a decent amount of money invested in the market following this approach so I guess you could say I have some experience with "computational investing".
-But, it would be wrong of me to suggest I had any idea what I was doing.
+I have been running a site for a couple of years called [MagicRanker](http://en.wikipedia.org/wiki/Efficient-market_hypothesis), a simple implementation of a thing called the Magic Formula from a small book called [The Little Book That Beats The Market](http://www.amazon.com/Little-Still-Market-Books-Profits/dp/0470624159).
+I have money invested in the market following this approach so I guess you could say I have experience with "computational investing".
+But, it would be wrong of me to say I had any idea what I was doing.

-I have, however, spent the last couple of years coding mostly in Python, and I'm pretty comfortable with it.
+I have, however, spent the last couple of years coding mostly in Python and I'm pretty comfortable with it.
 So, it was lucky for me that the course's projects were all Python-based.
 At the time though I hadn't played with the cornerstone data science libraries like NumPy and Pandas.
-I'm also fairly comfortable with intermediary Computer Science topics.
+I'm also comfortable with intermediary Computer Science topics.

 <a name="signature-track"></a>

 ## [Signature Track](#signature-track)

 Tucker's class was one of the first Coursera courses to utilise the [Signature Track](http://blog.coursera.org/post/40080531667/signaturetrack).
-Which, for a $50 (AUS) fee, provides identity verification through ID scans and "keystroke biometric" profiling (apparently which turns out to be a [thing](http://en.wikipedia.org/wiki/Efficient-market_hypothesis)!)</a> and, therefore, is able to give you a certificate with a little more credibility.
+Which, for a $50 (AUS) fee, provides identity verification through ID scans and "keystroke biometric" profiling (apparently which turns out to be a [thing](http://en.wikipedia.org/wiki/Efficient-market_hypothesis)!)</a> and is therefore able to give you a certificate with a little credibility.
 I decided to sign up for it and I'm glad I did.
-Like a lot of people, I imagine, one of the challenges in completing MOOCs is maintaining motivation until the course end. <blockquote class="pull_quote right">By being slightly out of pocket though Signature Track, I felt a sense of commitment that helped me stay focused to the end.</blockquote> Plus, I feel like it felt more "official".
+My problem with MOOCs is I often can't maintain motivation until the course end. <span class="pull_quote right">By being slightly out of pocket though Signature Track, I felt a sense of commitment that helped me stay focused to the end.</span> Plus, I feel like it felt more "official".

 Interestingly, according to Tucker's blog, the "completion rate for MOOC students who invested ... at the beginning of the course for a validated certificate was 99.0%."
-A good sign for MOOCs, who, journalists seem to love to bemoan for their apparently [low completion rates](http://www.timeshighereducation.co.uk/news/mooc-completion-rates-below-7/2003710.article).
+A good sign for MOOCs who journalists seem to love to bemoan for their apparently [low completion rates](http://www.timeshighereducation.co.uk/news/mooc-completion-rates-below-7/2003710.article).

 <a name="course-overview"></a>

 ## [Course Overview](#course-overview)

 Week 1 begun with an overview of the course.
 It was mentioned in one of the first slides that "students will grade each other".
-I'd heard about this before and was interested to see how well it works.
+I'd heard about this before and was interested to see if it works.
 Turned out, however, that all assigments were server graded.
-Given my extremely busy life circumstances, I was thankful.
+Given my busy circumstances, I was thankful.

-The next lot of modules covered the basics of hedge fund management, including how managers are paid and how they attract investors.
-Then, a glimpse of what to expect from the rest of the course.
+The next modules covered the basics of hedge fund management, including how managers are paid and how they attract investors.
+Then a glimpse of what to expect from the rest of the course.

-Week 2 covered methods of estimating company value using balance sheet metrics, news and other information.
-Event studies are discussed.
+Week 2 opened with methods of estimating company value using balance sheet metrics, news and other information.
+Event studies were discussed.

 The [Capital asset pricing module](http://en.wikipedia.org/wiki/Capital_asset_pricing_model) is introduced detailing the implications of it for investors.
 If I'm honest, I found the presentation of the topic a little dry and hard to follow.
 For me, [MBA Bullshit](http://www.mbabullshit.com) had a far simpler [CAPM Introductory series](http://www.youtube.com/watch?v=LWsEJYPSw0k).